qbead/qbeadWebsite/content/book/compass.md

 ::: intro-box
 By detecting Earth's magnetic field, the SpinWheel can act as a compass.
-However, just as an old-school compass with a magnetic needle can be confused if you put it near a piece of iron, so does the magnetic sensor inside of the SpinWheel can give incorrect results.
+However, both an old-school compass with a magnetic needle and the magnetic sensor inside of the SpinWheel can be confused if you put it near a piece of iron.
 Here we will see how to write a program that calibrates against this error, the same type of program that runs inside of smartphone apps when they give you directions.
 :::

-Making a compass is in principle as easy as making [the tilt sensor](/tilt).
+Making a compass is done in a similar way to creating [the tilt sensor](/tilt).
 Just use the magnetic field `mx, my` instead of the gravitational field `ax, ay`.
 That way the display of the SpinWheel will point along the direction